spencertipping/pushback/pushback/mux.md

 # Pushback micro-processes
 Pushback is driven by a low-latency scheduler that negotiates dependencies and figures out which processes can be run at any given moment.
+There are two parts involved here: the multiplexer (defined below) and the [process object](process.md) to interface with things while they're live.

 ## Multiplexer